DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **The hero myths taught:**

 - "Monsters" and "giants" (hybrids) are evil and must be destroyed
-- Normal humans can defeat superior beings through cunning and divine help
+- Normal humans can defeat superior Reges through cunning and help from the Werdh-anes
 - The old order was corrupt and deserved destruction
 - The new order represents justice and righteousness